Rethinking Quantum Repeaters: Balancing Scalability, Feasibility, and Interoperability: SEG-ED Error Analysis

-In this appendix, we provide a detailed derivation of the parameters used in the error rates calculation in \cref{sec:analysis}.
+In this appendix, we provide additional detail for the analytical solution we described for the simulation scenario of \cref{sec:analysis}.
+Our objective is to develop a computationally efficient method to calculate the terms in \cref{eq:recursive_state} and \cref{eq:encoding_exp}.
+To achieve this, using carefully chosen bases, we rewrite the relevant states in these equation in diagonal forms, for which operator actions can be implemented using matrix multiplications.

 This appendix is structured as follows.
-First, \cref{sec:framework} introduces the overall framework of the analysis, along with some notation.
-Then, \cref{sec:update_models} reviews the error models described in \cref{sec:error_models} and modifies them to fit this framework.
+First, \cref{sec:framework} introduces the terminology and the framework we have adopted for the analysis. \cref{sec:update_models} revisits the error models described in \cref{sec:error_models} according to this framework.
 We analyze the encoding procedure in \cref{sec:encoding}.
-The memory decoherence operation, \(\qoperation{\labelmemory}\), is described in \cref{sec:mem_decoherence}.
+The decoherence effect is described in \cref{sec:mem_decoherence}.
 Subsequently, we model the logical swapping step in \cref{sec:logical_swap}.
 Finally, \cref{sec:decoding} describes the operators corresponding to the QKD-specific decoding proposed in Ref.~\cite{Jing_Simple:2021}.
+Put together, we can calculate the error rates in \cref{eq:secretfrac}.